What is Analytical Listening? Definition and examples

-Apart from the power of Analytical Listening, there are also a number of pitfalls.
+Apart from the power of this Listening Style, there are also a number of pitfalls.
 For example, those who are strongly analytically minded and capable of good analytical thought tend to think things through too much and hesitate too much before coming up with a final judgment.

 Because of their analytical capacity, such a person will first go over all the options, weigh them, and closely examine all the pros and cons before making a choice.
 The indecisiveness this brings may be experienced by their environment as highly annoying.

 The previously mentioned danger that the conversation partner will feel attacked is also a potential issue.
 This is because the analytical listener ask a lot of questions, which can make them seem distrustful towards their conversation partner.

 Besides deeper questions, the analytical listener will ask many ‘why’ questions, which people will often not be able to answer.
 The tip is to look for the answers together and not put the other on the spot.
 That could be felt as a negative confrontation, which stalls the conversation and could make it take a different turn.

 Apart from that, the analytical listener is ‘allergic’ to ad hoc solutions that should be implemented in the short term.
 In some situations, however, they will need to accept these because not doing so would interfere with business operations.
 To the analytical listener, this will feel like implementing poorly thought out solutions without having made a correct diagnosis.
 Depending on the situation, the analytical listener may have to learn to accept this.